Cold Summer (U.S.D.A. album)

-Cold Summer is the debut studio album from the hip hop trio U.S.D.A.
+Cold Summer is the only studio album by American hip hop trio U.S.D.A.
 It was released May 22, 2007, on Jeezy's Corporate Thugz Entertainment label, which is distributed by Def Jam.
 The album debuted at No. 4 on the Billboard 200 with approximately 95,000 copies sold in its first week released.

 Background

 In an interview with MTV, Jeezy explained why he chose not to release a regular studio album to showcase his crew.